thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 Glitch wants her attack drone to see as well as she does, which means that it should be capable of seeing at a metahuman level in both normal and infrared spectra.
 The doberman itself only costs 3,000¥.
-The thermographic vision and smartlink that she wants will take up only 3 capacity and thus will fit in a Rating 1 eye system.
+The thermographic vision and Smartlink that she wants will take up only 3 capacity and thus will fit in a Rating 1 eye system.
 The total package would cost 2,500¥ in a metahuman skull, but in this case it's built for a drone that has a lot less squishy bits.
 Sensor packages for a medium drone cost half human cyberware price, so the sensor